FullByte/FullByte.github.io/docs/snippet/vscode.md

 - esbenp.prettier-vscode
 - vscode-icons-team.vscode-icons

-## User Guthub or Mircosoft Account to Sync settings
+## User Github or Microsoft Account to Sync settings

 If you want to restore your settings or use VSCode on multiple machines consider syncing the VSCode settings such as extensions, settings, snippets, keyboard shortcuts and UI states.